-We all know this phrase Culture Shock.
+We all know this expression Culture Shock.

 This is maybe not new to the people who worry – but it will be new to the naive traveller like me.
 So just read it.
-Those website have a clear language to describe what is officially allowed and what is officially not allowed.
+Those websites have a clear language to describe what is officially allowed and what is officially not allowed.

-But don’t forget it's simply not in their job-description to tell you the nicest hidden spots.
+But don’t forget: It's simply not in their job-description to tell you the nicest hidden spots.
 It is important to be aware of the rules of a very different culture to pay them a minimum of respect when you will be guest in their country.

-Just be aware of the fact that it will scare you and you probably overthink twice afterwards – This leads to the next point: It is not enough to read the Foreign Council.
+Just be aware of the fact, that it will scare you and you probably overthink twice afterwards – This leads to the next point: It is not enough to read the Foreign Council.

-Ok, that might sound a little bit posh here but it really can help you.
+Ok, that might sound a little bit posh here, but it really can help you.
 There are a lot of good blogs out there!
-Blogs just give you an honest perspective on something.
+Blogs just give you an honest individual perspective on something.
 They tell and share their experience right away and maybe already wrote something about your question.
 I list some of my favourite traveller blogs here:

 Yehy, finally another use than uploading Selfis and Holiday Pic’s!
 There are so many handy groups on Facebook like “Free your stuff in…” “Free rides to…” “Schnäppchen für Studenten” “Travelling…” or Facebook pages like Urlaubsguru, Travelletes, Free Traveller and so on.

-Also couchsurfing.com can become very handy even if you don’t plan on couchsurfing, you will find a lot of very good discussions and tips there – especially if you go to countries where Facebook and Twitter are forbidden.
+Also couchsurfing.com can become very handy, even if you don’t plan on couchsurfing, you will find a lot of very good discussions and tips there – especially if you go to countries where Facebook and Twitter are forbidden.

 I know, this a little bit connected to “get out of your comfort zone”.
 But hey – if you go on a trip in an absolute different culture, you need to do this anyway!
-So get active in forums, write e-mails to people who wrote books, made movies, said something in the newspaper or wrote a blog, just write them - write me!
+So get active in forums, write e-mails to people who wrote books, made movies, said something in the newspaper or wrote a blog...
+Just write them - write me!
 You will be surprised how many people are willing to help you!

 The language problem is something you can’t solve in a short time preparation.
-So just learn some words and handy phrases like “Hello” “Thank you” “I am…” “How much does it cost” – In China I used something I called Magic Paper.
+So just learn some words and phrases like “Hello” “Thank you” “I am…” “How much does it cost” – In China I used something I called Magic Paper.
 Every time we met someone who spoke English and Chinese we ask to write something like the days of the week, our names our destinations and so on and on.
 It really worked and the biggest compliment you can make a different culture is to show the will of communicating with them in their language.

 I hope that is helpful in some way.